 “The Christ of the Ozarks has been open free to the public year-round since it was built in 1966,” shared Randall Christy, the Play’s executive director.
 “And, we are excited for the rest of the undeveloped property to be open for people to experience as well.
 There are things for people to do year-round here on the Passion Play grounds already and this just adds quite a bit to that.”

-“During these next few weeks my team will be building the 5-mile loop which will be for beginners and will provide Eureka Springs and the Passion Play with another great attraction for Mountain bikers,” Boone said.
-“We have crafted a masterplan that features 18 miles of potential trails on the Passion Play’s undeveloped property.”
+“During the past few weeks my team has built a 5-mile loop for beginners which provides Eureka Springs and the Passion Play with another great attraction for Mountain bikers,” Boone said.
+“We have crafted a master plan that features 18 miles of potential trails on the Passion Play’s undeveloped property.”
 Boone added that his company has already committed to building trail in other locations during the year, so the first phase of the 5-mile trail

 loop is all that is on the docket to be completed before summer.
 “It’s a big project and the dip in temperatures made it a pretty slow start.
 Our plan is to finish this 5-mile trail and then come back during the last quarter of 2018 to complete the rest with the hopeful completion date sometime in 2019.
 People are really going to enjoy using our stacked loop trail system."